 We have no paid staff and every pound donated goes a very long way.
-We are currently raising money to hand dig bore holes as currently 8000 people rely on 3 hand pumps.
+We are currently raising money to hand dig boreholes as 8000 people rely on only 3 hand pumps.

 Global warming has led to a reduction in rainfall in Zeze village.
 The subsistence farmers find it increasingly difficult to grow enough food to feed their families, let alone have a surplus to pay for medicine or school uniforms.
 40% of children in Tanzania are stunted due to malnutrition.
 Working with the schools, we will select families in extreme need from this income generation project and enable them to grow cash crops such as tomatoes and watermelons.